FF:RLB113 Hebrew II - Course Information

 - Assessment methods

-- Written final test (max. is 72 point, fo successful completing of the course min.
-43 point are necessary).
+- Written final test.
 The test represents 100% of overall assesment.
 The students are required to do homeworks during the semester - readings and translations.

 - Language of instruction

 - The course is taught annually.